Why Becoming a Parent Away From Home is Different

 Why Having a Baby Abroad is a Different Kind of Transition

-Having had my own children abroad, and later working clinically with globally mobile families, I began to notice something specific.
+Having had my own children abroad, and later working clinically with globally mobile families, I began to notice something that doesn't get named clearly enough: what happens when two major transitions unfold at the same time.
+The transition into parenthood.
+And the experience of living somewhere unfamiliar.

-This double transition includes the developmental reorganisation above alongside a contextual shift—navigating that reorganisation without the relational and structural anchors that would otherwise help hold you steady.
-A different medical system, different cultural norms around birth and recovery, the absence of people who knew you before this began.
+This double transition means navigating a fundamental reorganisation of identity and relationship without the relational and structural anchors that would otherwise help hold you steady—a different medical system, different cultural norms around birth and recovery, the absence of people who knew you before any of this began.

 These two processes do not simply sit alongside each other.
 They compound.

 We know how much social support matters to wellbeing.
-Research comparing expatriate and non-expatriate mothers consistently shows that perceived social support is one of the strongest predictors of maternal mental health adjustment.
-It is not the number of people around you that matters most—it is the felt sense that someone steady is reachable.
+Research comparing expatriate and non-expatriate mothers consistently finds that perceived social support is one of the strongest predictors of maternal mental health adjustment—not the number of people around you, but the felt sense that someone steady is reachable.

-The disruption is not only logistical.
-It is also relational.
+When that is disrupted, the loss is not only logistical.
+It is relational.

 This is Not About Fragility